-Military families all have that closet or bathroom where come “Moving Day,” we stash those items we will be transporting ourselves.
-We make sure the Packers know not to pack anything from our special holding place.
+How do you keep your hand-carry items separate from the rest of your household goods?
+It’s easy– you need to set them aside BEFORE the movers arrive.
+Military families all have that closet or bathroom where before Moving Day we stash those items we will be transporting ourselves.
+We make sure the packers know not to pack anything from our special holding place.
 It could be a bathroom, closet, spare bedroom or your porch.
-Here is a list of some of the things that might end up in the “Do Not Pack Zone.”
+Here is a list of some of the things that should end up in the “Do Not Pack” zone.

 My husband’s uniforms are also hand carried because on at least two occasions, he had to start work before our household goods arrived.

-Electronics and Toys
+Electronics and toys

-I used to purchase some new toys, many times from a consignment store, that I would pull out once we got to our new duty station.
-It was a good way to keep the kids busy until we got the house set up and the cable turned on.
-For older kids and adults, you would want to pack away laptops, phones, hand held game consoles and all chargers.
+I used to purchase some “new” toys, many times from a consignment store, which I would pull out once we got to our new duty station.
+It’s a good way to keep the kids busy until we get the house set up and the cable turned on.
+You can also visit the Dollar Store before your road trip and pick up little toys to use as rewards throughout the PCS adventure.

 The first few nights in your new house you will likely be “house camping” without your household goods.
 A First Night box of essentials can be brought in the car to make this transition go more smoothly.
 I always snag one of the packer’s boxes and pack a set of sheets for each bed and towels for each family member.
 If your new shower requires a shower curtain and hooks, pack those too.
 Toilet paper, trash bags, dish soap and laundry soap are also useful the first few nights.
 We once arrived at our new house, and it took four days for me to find the box with the shower curtain and hooks that had been delivered by the movers.
 So now this is one box I pack and bring myself.